kangks/amazon-freertos/README.md

 ## Step 6 – Download to local computer to flash to ESP32

-1. Download these compiled .bin files from `~/environment/amazon-freertos/demos/espressif/esp32_devkitc_esp_wrover_kit/make/build` folder
+1. In Cloud9, expand the file explorer at the left hand side, go to `~/environment/amazon-freertos/demos/espressif/esp32_devkitc_esp_wrover_kit/make/build` folder, right click on the following files to download to local computer
     1. aws_demos.bin
     1. bootloader/bootloader.bin
     1. partitions_example.bin

 ### Flashing Amazon FreeRTOS compiled firmware to your ESP32 board